livius33/Write-a-Data-Science-Blog-Post/README.md

 1. What are the most used coding platforms in 2017?
 2. What is the most popular developer type?
-3. How does job satisfaction and salary correlate to the developer type?
+3. How do job satisfaction and salary correlate to the developer type?

 # File Description